aiman-al-masoud/Chatnip/README.md

 If successful, deletes an account from the server, along with all of its associated messages (sent and received*), and avatar.

-* albeit the received ones already shouldn't be on the server anymore, beacause if the user is logged in and active, they get downloaded and deleted from the server automatically.
+**Albeit the received ones already shouldn't be on the server anymore, beacause if the user is logged in and active, they get downloaded and deleted from the server automatically.

 ## Useragent's request: